logo

 Death Benefit

-Enhanced Death Benefit: Upon the annuitant’s death, the beneficiary can either choose from (i) 125% of the surrender value or (ii) Premium received accumulated at 10%; not to exceed 250% of all premiums (minus any withdrawals, including withdrawal charges)
+Enhanced Death Benefit: Upon the annuitant’s death, the beneficiary can either choose (i) Lump sum of 75% of the BAV or (ii) 100% of the BAV paid over equal payments over 5 years

 *If death occurs after annuitization, payments will be consistent with the Settlement Option selected.